RaghadAlmadani/Electrical-circuit-contains-6-servo-motors-/README.md

 -----------------------------------------------------------------------
-<code style=" color : yellow ">First I made sweep and knob circuits to understand more how to dell with one servo motor.</code>
+<code style=" color : yellow ">First I made sweep and knob circuits to understand more how to dell with one servo motor.
+Then I will do the same circuits but with six servo motors</code>

 ### Sweep circuit:
 Hardware Required: